 - I m d 1 in 10 , my experimental story inspired by Boethius’ De consolatione philosophiae, first appeared in the July 2014 issue of The Future Fire (Editor: Djibril al-Ayad).
 It was written with Latin, L337, IM and SMS speak, emoticons and a Filipino argot called Jejemon.
 In 2015 it was anthologized in the Best New Singaporean Short Stories: Volume Two by Epigram Books

 - Blessed are the Hungry , a Filipino space opera set on a generation ship, first appeared in Apex Magazine issue 62 in July 2014 (Editor: Sigrid Ellis), along with a short interview.
 Here’s a good review.
-The work was translated into Mandarin Chinese by Hu Shao Yan and was published in the March 2015 volume of Science Fiction World.
+The work was translated into Mandarin Chinese by Hu Shao Yan (one of the translators for George R. R. Martin’s A Song of Ice and Fire) and was published in the March 2015 volume of Science Fiction World.
 Kiwi author Olivia Cade included this story in her analysis of Food & Horror: Short Stories and Transformation at Book Smugglers.

 - Entanglement , a gas-lighting SF love story in Seguin, Texas, first appeared in the second volume of LONTAR: The Journal of Southeast Asian Speculative Fiction (Editor: Jason Erik Lundberg, Math Paper Press) in May 2014

 - How my Sister Leonora Brought Home a Wife , my SF tribute to the great Manuel E. Arguilla, first appeared in the inaugural issue of Lakeside Circus in March 2014 (Editor: Carrie Cuinn).